|

 - Purpose

-Short of a direct brain-to-computer connection, the potentially richest human-machine interface
+- Short of a direct brain-to-computer connection, the potentially richest human-machine

 - Interaction

-Interactive media that adapts to user interaction, within spacial, physical, and temporal reality constraints,
+- Interactive media that adapts to user interaction, within spacial, physical, and temporal

 - Detection